Cease blanks Royals for 6 innings, White Sox win 7-1

 Tim Anderson and Andrew Vaughn homered for AL Central-leading Chicago, which had dropped three of four at fourth-place Kansas City last week.

+“That was definitely one of my better ones,” Cease said.
+“I still need to be a little bit more efficient.
+But the stuff was good, and to get through six was solid.
+To finish strong, it means a lot to me.”

 Cease (8-6) walked two and threw 103 pitches, allowing only Edward Olivares’ leadoff single in the third inning, to nab his first win since June 30.

+“He showed a lot of composure and competitiveness in those early innings,” White Sox manager Tony La Russa.
+“Then, towards the end, he did the shut-it-down thing and just got better as he went along.”

-Michael Kopech, Garrett Crochet and Ryan Tepera completed the three-hitter.
+Michael Kopech, Garrett Crochet and Ryan Tepera pitched an inning apiece to complete the three-hitter.
+Kopech allowed the only Kansas City run on Ryan O’Hearn’s sacrifice fly in the seventh, just the second run in three games for the Royals.

 Vaughn sent a changeup from Kris Bubic (3-5) into the center field bleachers in the second, and Anderson bounced a two-run homer off the top of the right field wall in the third.